hauensteina/ahn-repo/howard_deep/proj/07_stonefeatures_dense/readme.md

 ===============
 AHN, Sep 2017

-Train convolutional feature maps for black and white stones
+Find black and white stone class and position with dense layers only.